 The main part of an indoor exercise bike is its flywheel: The heavy disk that spins, creating resistance for your workout.
 A heavier flywheel requires more power to start moving (and has more momentum when you're already moving) and feels more like you're actually riding a bike outside, on the road.
 A lighter flywheel requires less power and starts and stops quickly, but may not be able to give you the same satisfying grounded experience you'll get from a heavier flywheel.
 Flywheel weight doesn't necessarily correlate to resistance generated, however — the type of resistance and number of resistance levels is what will actually affect your workout.

 There are two main types of resistance on connected exercise bikes: Magnetic and friction.
 Magnetic resistance uses magnets to create a magnetic field, the strength of which determines resistance.
 Friction resistance uses wool pads to physically press on the flywheel to increase (or decrease) resistance.
 Magnetic resistance has several advantages —it's quieter and adjusting between levels is smoother, and it requires almost no maintenance since no parts are actually touching.
 Friction resistance isn't loud when properly maintained, but without regular maintenance the wool pads will start to squeak, and also need to be replaced periodically as they wear down.
 Higher-end bikes tend to use magnetic resistance; budget picks cut costs with friction.
-The Peloton Bike and Bike+, Bowflex VeloCore, NordicTrack S22i, SoulCycle at-home bike, and Echelon Connect EX-5 all have magnetic resistance; the MYX Fitness bike uses friction.
+The Peloton Bike and Bike+, Bowflex VeloCore, NordicTrack S22i, SoulCycle at-home bike, Echelon Connect EX-5 and Keiser M3i all have magnetic resistance; the MYX Fitness bike uses friction.

 The number of resistance levels and how resistance is controlled are also important.
 Most indoor spin bikes feature a manual knob that you twist to increase or decrease resistance, but some have digital controls.
 The NordicTrack S22i has 24 levels of digitally-controlled resistance, which can be useful because it allows you to select the exact level of resistance needed.
 The S22i also has resistance adjustment buttons built into the bike's handlebars, so you don't have to lean down to adjust.
 You don't always need to be able to select a specific resistance level — if you prefer workouts like SoulCycle, where it's all about feeling, you may want a bike with a manual knob and more nuanced resistance; the Bowflex VeloCore, like the Peloton Bike, has 100 levels of resistance.